 Explore the College’s Office 365 apps.
 In addition to e-mail, check out Calendar, To-Do, and Planner to stay organized.
 Microsoft Teams, and OneNote are also powerful collaboration and organizational tools.
 Need to create a survey?
 Try Microsoft Forms for an easy, web-based way to distribute your form and summarize results.
 Microsoft also offers Sway as an online animated presentation tool.
 You can log into all of these with your Manhattanville e-mail credentials.

-Most classes meeting synchronously use Blackboard Collaborate.
-This tool, featured in every Blackboard course, allows professors and students to interact via video, audio, text chat, shared files, and more.
+Most classes meeting synchronously use Zoom, or Blackboard Collaborate.
+These tools allow professors and students to interact via video, audio, text chat, shared files, and more.
 Check out the tips below for the best class experience.

-If you experience poor Internet bandwidth during your session, close any unnecessary tabs and apps, especially those playing streaming media (Spotify, Netflix, YouTube, etc.) This will also help you stay focused on the class!
-If you continue to experience bandwidth problems, turn off your video.
+If you experience poor Internet bandwidth during your session, close any unnecessary tabs and apps, especially those playing streaming media (Spotify, Netflix, YouTube, etc.) If you continue to experience bandwidth problems, turn off your video.

 Students are encouraged to turn on their cameras during class.
-This contributes to your social presence in the session, helping everyone put a face to the name.
+This contributes to your social presence in the session, helping everyone put a face to your name.

 When not speaking though, be sure to mute your microphone!
 This prevents any background noise from your area being transmitted into the session, preventing distractions.
 Just be sure to turn it back on when it’s your turn to speak!